102

 It rained from midday, and traffic jam from Bordeaux to Libourne delayed my visit to Jean-Luc Thunevin's wine shop by 45 minutes.
 At the time of my visit, the harvest wasn't yet started at his properties, and Jean-Luc Thunevin told me that it was beneficial to wait because grapes were in excellent shape and still trying to obtain full phenolic ripeness.
 I was presented with wines from Jean-Luc Thunevin in vintages 2008 and 2009.

-To be honest, 2008 and 2009 Bellevue de Tayac weren't the cherry picks for me during the tasting.
-Both seemed closed, rustic, earthy and difficult to assess.
-Definitely, there's potential in both, but they need time to soften.
+Honestly, 2008 and 2009 Bellevue de Tayac weren't my cherry picks during the tasting.
+Both seemed closed, rustic, earthy, and difficult to assess.
+There's potential in both, but they need time to soften.

-2008 Valandraud was even better than I tasted it one year ago, with a stunning nose of black cherries (cérise noir) and blackberries, strong backbone, fabulous structure, great concentration and length, while 2009 was more massive, more concentrated and deeper.
+2008 Valandraud was even better than I tasted one year ago, with a stunning nose of black cherries (cérise noir) and blackberries, strong backbone, fabulous structure, superb concentration, and length, while 2009 was more massive, more concentrated, and deeper.
 Fantastic stuff!

-I knew what to expect from 2009 vintage, but 2008s impressed me immensely.
+I knew what to expect from the 2009 vintage, but the 2008s impressed me immensely.

 Tertre Roteboeuf

 Francois Mitjavile expected to start harvest next week (around 11th October), and like the owners/winemakers at the other properties I visited, he expected 2010 to be a great vintage, maybe like 1990.
-I tasted both his properties, Tertre Roteboeuf and Roc de Cambes, in vintages 2007, 2008 and 2009.
+I tasted his properties, Tertre Roteboeuf and Roc de Cambes, in vintages 2007, 2008, and 2009.

-Both 2007s had nice aromas of black cherries and blackcurrants, nice structure and were pretty well-balanced.
+Both 2007s had lovely aromas of black cherries and blackcurrants, a nice structure, and were well-balanced.
 Charming and seductive wines.
 2008 Tertre Roteboeuf seemed to suffer from the recent bottling and was slightly disjointed.
-Will retaste it on the first given occasion.
-2008 Roc de Cambes showed a strong backbone, was full-bodied, very intense and long on the palate.
+I will retaste it on the first given occasion.
+2008 Roc de Cambes showed a strong backbone and was full-bodied, intense, and long on the palate.
 Splendid effort.
-2009 Tertre Roteboeuf displayed excellent things like richness, extremely well-knitted structure, great complexity and caressingly long aftertaste.
+2009 Tertre Roteboeuf displayed richness, extremely well-knitted structure, great complexity, and caressingly long aftertaste.
 Stunning wine.
-2009 Roc de Cambes was just as impressive with power, splendid intensity on the nose with black fruit, harmony and firm aftertaste.
+2009 Roc de Cambes was just as impressive with power, splendid intensity on the nose with black fruit, harmony, and firm aftertaste.

 Le Gay/La Violette

-Arrived on a very rainy and cold day and was welcomed by the owner, Catherine Pere-Verge.
-Harvest hadn't really started on her properties yet.
-Jean-Christophe Meyrou, manager of all these four estates, had great hopes for 2010 vintage if the weather was warm and sunny through October.
+I arrived on a stormy and cold day and was welcomed by the owner, Catherine Pere-Verge.
+Harvest had yet to start on her properties.
+Jean-Christophe Meyrou, manager of all these four estates, had great hopes for the 2010 vintage if the weather was warm and sunny through October.

-La Graviere 2009 had a sweet and attractive nose of black cherries, freshness, fine balance and a long aftertaste.
+La Graviere 2009 had a sweet and attractive nose of black cherries, freshness, delicate balance, and a long aftertaste.
 Very impressive wine for the district (Lalande-de Pomerol).
-Montviel 2009 - presented itself even better than in April this year with the catchy aroma of blackberries, an adequate amount of tannin, balance and quite a long finish.
-Le Gay 2009 - powerful, plenty of black cherries and violets, strong structure with great depth, structure and length, incredibly strong backbone and an extremely long aftertaste.
+Montviel 2009 - presented itself even better than in April this year with the catchy aroma of blackberries, an adequate amount of tannin, balance, and quite a long finish.
+Le Gay 2009 - powerful, plenty of black cherries and violets, strong structure with great depth, structure, and length, incredibly strong backbone, and an extremely long aftertaste.
 A very classy wine with charisma and great style.
-La Violette 2009 - very much violet aroma on the nose, and there was a taste of violet on the palate, a clear aroma of truffles, deep and very long on the palate with a persistent aftertaste.
+La Violette 2009 - very much violet aroma on the nose, and there was a taste of violet on the palate, an unmistakable aroma of truffles, deep and very long on the palate with a persistent aftertaste.
 Great treat.

 Tuesday the 5th of October 2010